CypherGuy/AOCode/README.md

 There is also a folder called user_files.
 What this is will be explained later, but essentially it's a file structure to store user preferences and their utility files, identified by their token which is hashed via SHA256 and stored as the folder name.
 The one you see is a mimic to show what it would look like.

+You can call any fucntion defined in there as if they were defined in your interface already, no imports needed.

 ## Technologies Used

 - **GUI**: PySide6 (Qt for Python)
 - **Web Scraping**: requests, BeautifulSoup4
 - **Syntax Highlighting**: Just pure Python!
 - **JSON Storage**: For storing user preferences.
-I plan to shift this over to a NoSQL Database in the future
+I plan to shift this over to a Database in the future

 ## Plans for the Future